Recovering from PTSD and Complex Trauma

 Understanding Trauma and Having Healthy Expectations

 It is important to have healthy expectations, though, so you aren’t stressed about immediate results.
-Having healthy expectations also helps you to get started in the first place so that you’re willing to put in the effort to see improvements, no matter how small.
+Having healthy expectations helps you to get started in the first place so that you’re willing to put in the effort to see improvements, no matter how small.
 In order to see results, you need a trusting relationship with your therapist.

-Ingredients for Healthy Recovery from CPTSD and Post-Traumatic Stress Disorder
+Ingredients for Healthy Recovery from Complex PTSD

 Although I can’t convince you to trust, as that is something that grows through the process of interaction, I can tell you that I understand your needs:

 - Intention to want to heal